Topanga (album)

 Topanga is the fourth solo album by Scottish-Australian singer Colin Hay, released in 1994.
 It was the first released on his own label Lazy Eye Records.

 According to Australian musicologist, Ian McFarlane, it "sold well in Canada, Germany and Brazil.
 In July, Hay set off on his solo Man at Work Australian tour."

+The songs "Into the Cornfields" and "Can't Take This Town" appeared in different versions on Hay's previous album, Peaks & Valleys.

 Track listing

 All songs written by Colin Hay, except where noted.